kannanjayachandran/Full-Stack-Data-Science/02. Python Programming/Readme.md

 - `Dunder` methods or magic methods are special methods that have double underscores at the beginning and end of their names.
 They are used to create functionality that can't be represented as a normal method.

 [OOPS Notebook](./Notebooks/9_Object_Oriented_Programming.ipynb)

+## Pythonic Stuff

+Since python does pretty much all the heavy lifting for us, we can focus on writing clean, readable, and maintainable code.
+There are some `pythonic` ways to write code which are more readable and efficient.
+Also due the above mentioned properties of python, we can also write bad and ugly code.

+First thing first, Use `dir()` and `help()` functions to get information about any object or module.
+Most of the objects in python has so many stuff built into them, so before writing your own rocket ship, check if python already has one.

 ---